1926 Lithuanian coup d'état: Causes

-Further allegations of "Bolshevization" were made after Lithuania signed the Soviet–Lithuanian Non-Aggression Treaty of 28 September 1926.
-The treaty was conceived by the previous government, which had been dominated by the Christian Democrats.
-However, Christian Democrats voted against the treaty, while Antanas Smetona strongly supported it.
-It drew sharp criticism as Lithuania exchanged Soviet recognition of its rights to the Vilnius Region for international isolation, as the treaty demanded that Lithuania make no other alliances with other countries.
-At the time, the Soviet Union was not a member of the League of Nations; France and the United Kingdom were looking for reliable partners in Eastern Europe, and the Baltic states were contemplating a union on their own.
+Further allegations of "Bolshevization" came after Lithuania signed the Soviet–Lithuanian Non-Aggression Treaty of 28 September 1926.
+The treaty had been conceived by a previous government dominated by Christian Democrats.
+However, the Christian Democrats voted against the treaty and Antanas Smetona strongly supported it.
+It drew sharp criticism, as Lithuania exchanged Soviet recognition of its rights to the Vilnius for international isolation; the treaty demanded that Lithuania make no alliances with other countries.
+At the time, the Soviet Union was not a member of the League of Nations.
+France and the United Kingdom were looking for reliable partners in Eastern Europe, and the Baltic states were contemplating a union of their own.
 On 21 November, a student demonstration against "Bolshevization" was forcibly dispersed by the police.
 About 600 Lithuanian students gathered near a communist-led workers' union.
 The police, fearing armed clashes between the two groups, intervened and attempted to stop the demonstration.
 Seven police officers were injured and thirteen students were arrested.
 In an attempt to overthrow the government legally, the Christian Democrats suggested a motion of no confidence in response to the incident, but it was rejected.

 Another public outcry arose when the government, seeking the support of ethnic minorities, allowed the opening of over 80 Polish schools in Lithuania.
 At the time, the Polish government was closing Lithuanian schools in the fiercely contested Vilnius Region.
 The coalition government directly confronted the Christian Democrats when it proposed a 1927 budget that reduced salaries to the clergy and subsidies to Catholic schools.
-Further controversies were created when the government's military reform program was revealed as a careless downsizing.
+Further controversies were created when the government's military reform program was revealed as careless downsizing.
 Some 200 conservative military officers were fired.
 The military began planning the coup.